-In 1981 the first sighting of the beast was made by four children.
-Thickly haired and amber-eyed, this beast was known to terrorize the marshes in Hackney.
-Killing wildlife small and large, this creature is nothing to joke about.
-It has still spotted today hiding in the wilds of Hackney Marshes.
+In 1981, the first sighting of the beast was made by four children.
+Thickly-haired and amber-eyed, this beast was known to terrorize the marshes in Hackney.
+Killing wildlife, small and large, this creature is nothing to joke about.
+It is still spotted today, hiding in the wilds of Hackney Marshes.

 So, what is a doppelganger?
 Good question.
-In short, it is an exact copy of someone else in both appearance and mannerisms.
-How unnerving would it be to fun into someone at a party with the same voice, looks, and way of acting?
+In short, it is an exact copy of someone else’s appearance and mannerisms.
+How unnerving would it be to run into someone with the same voice, looks, and way of acting at a party?
 It would be like having a twin, only creepier.

 There are reports of doppelgangers all over the world.
-A London man spotted someone who looked just like him every day across Tavistock Square.
-No matter how hard he tried, however, he could never catch the man.
+A London man spotted someone who looked like him daily across Tavistock Square.
+However, no matter how hard he tried, he could never catch the man.

-Another woman has repeated spotted her dying sister on the other side of Russell Square as well.
+Another woman has repeatedly spotted her dying sister on the other side of Russell Square as well.
 Again, no matter how hard she tried, she wouldn’t catch up with her.

 This is not a rare occurrence.
 Throughout history, notable figures have reported the same thing.
 So, who they are?
 Why do they look like us?
 Tap on the shoulder and find out.